Alansdjn/secure-robotic-delivery-system-pub/README.md

 	4. calculate the cosine similarity to verify the identification.

 In this section, we proposed an improved MobileFaceNet to extract features.

+The robot will continue to detect and recognize customer’s face from video stream until session has expired or find the customer.
+The robot will cancel delivery assignment if the session has timeout, otherwise, it will re-run the cooperative online authentication.

 ![](https://github.com/Alansdjn/secure-robotic-delivery-system-pub/blob/main/images/fig6.png)